 Having a good conscience >> God is my conscience

 -- This verse goes with verses 13&14.
-God wants to perfect our conscience.
 How

 the Most Holy Place.
-With an evil conscience, the doorkeeper disallows us
+With an evil conscience the doorkeeper shuts the door.
+The sacrifice of Jesus Christ destroyed

 (252j) Trinity